How to mend a broken sea? 2024

 4K video, color, stereo sound, 19:40 min

-The Black Sea stands at the crossroads between Eastern Europe, Asia Minor, and the Caucasus.
+The Black Sea stands at the crossroads of Eastern Europe, Asia Minor, and the Caucasus.
 It has long reflected shifting powers and ecological fragility, while serving as a vital hub for trade, energy resources, and contested territories.
 It gathers the waters of the Danube, Don, Dnieper, and countless other rivers, carrying with them Europe's interconnected colonial past and present.

 composer & performer: Diana Miron